Ara (goddess)

 Ara (^{d}ŠA) was a Mesopotamian goddess regarded as a servant of the god Enki.
-While in the past it was often assumed this theonym was only an alternate name Isimud, today the two are regarded as distinct deities who eventually came to be conflated with each other.
+While in the past it was often assumed this theonym was only an alternate name for Isimud, today the two are regarded as distinct deities who eventually came to be conflated with each other.
 Ara is attested in sources such as god lists (including the Weidner god list and An = Anum), incantations and a curse formula from Malgium.

 Name

+The theonym Ara was written in cuneiform logographically as dŠA. dPAP.SIG7.NIMGIR, known from the Old Babylonian An = Anum forerunner, might be an additional variant.